Ryan-Rudes/slitherio/README.md

 > [**CLICK THIS LINK TO VIEW YOUTUBE VIDEO (Demo of random agent interacting with the Slitherio code)**](https://www.youtube.com/watch?v=rnbWEs4yOrY)

 You have to actually terminate the episode when you receive a value of `True` from `terminal`.
 Otherwise, there will be a problem because you cannot view the current score after the game has ended (once the scoreboard has vanished) without throwing an error.

+## Faster Implementation
+The alternative file, `faster.py`, is the same, but relies instead on a screenshot library to generate frames, rather than the chrome browser.
+It runs at a far higher framerate, (essentially as fast as your monitor is), but requires the browser to be open to take the screenshots.